-Water availability: the models are driven by different parameters per ecosystem-type that are expert driven estimates.
-These need to be further improved and standardised by real time measurements.
-Also on the water use data are lacking e.g. water use in the agricultural sector and rain- and groundwater use in the households.
+Water availability: the models are driven by different param-These need to be further improved and standardised by real e.g. water use in the agricultural sector and rain- and groundtial problems with the accuracy of some base layers.
+As a conaccounting purposes as well as policy and management appli-

 Health benefits by the proximity of green-blue areas: there is a lack of knowledge about the effect on health linked to the quality of the green-blue areas (e.g. accessibility, design, size...).
-Also knowledge is lacking to estimate the health benefits in other surroundings than the living environment (e.g. school, work environment).
+Also knowledge is lacking to estimate the health benefits in other surroundings than the living environment (e.g.